afgbeveridge/nhooked/README.md

 # nhooked
 Flexible .NET web hook provider framework.
-See the documentation folder for further information.
+See the wiki for further information.